 The best weapon against DEO's does not lie by way of statutory appeal, but in fact by way of an appeal against the maintenance calculation itself which lies to the CSA Appeal Tribunal.
 The Tribunal has the power to question the all important calculation which in turn may lead to some success in challenging the DEO.
 Unfortunately, this is still a little known form of redress against the DEO.

-You have read the best review article categorized by IRS Tax Attorney and the title Obligations On An Employer Who Is Served With A Detachment.
-You can bookmark or spread this post by using this URL http://taxattorneytips.blogspot.com/2013/02/obligations-on-employer-who-is-served.html.
+and the title Obligations On An Employer Who Is Served With A Detachment.
+You can bookmark or spread this post by using this URL https://taxattorneytips.blogspot.com/2013/02/obligations-on-employer-who-is-served.html.
 Thank You!

 Comments :